TRUSTEES

 Gwenny Davis (Chairperson)

 Gwenny spent her early working life with the Maruia Society working to protect NZ’s native forests from logging and has been recognised for this work both here and overseas.
 Following the birth of her sons, she co-founded Conferences and Events Ltd and later continued her work with Core Education Ltd, organising large-scale conferences and ICT training events across New Zealand.
 Now retired and, having lived at her home in Wakapuaka for more than 60 years, Gwenny continues to plant and tend trees on her 11-acre property.
-Gwenny enjoys biking and tramping and loves all things French so enjoys visiting her three granddaughters in France and Senegal.
+Gwenny enjoys biking and tramping and her french- and spanish-speaking grandchildren help to foster her love of languages.

 Patrick Adamson